 It’s critical to look at a child’s social and emotional functioning and cognitive and academic performance when determining their strengths and shortcomings.
 Depending on the child’s age and the examiner’s approach, neuropsychological assessments can vary.

 Parent surveys are frequently used to measure children’s social/emotional and behavioral development.
-Teachers may also be required to fill out questionnaires to gauge the child’s academic and behavioral performance at school.
+Teachers may also be required to complete questionnaires to gauge the child’s academic and behavioral performance at school.

-As children become older, they may be asked to fill out questionnaires about their feelings, and tests may be given to determine how they cope with and view social connections.
+As children become older, they may be asked to complete questionnaires about their feelings, and tests may be given to determine how they cope with and view social connections.